0xvbetsun/microservice-cookbook/content/posts/choose-a-good-architecture.md

 +++
-title = "Choose A Good Structure" date = "2022-12-21T19:54:52+02:00"
+title = "Choose A Good Architecture" date = "2022-12-21T19:54:52+02:00"
 author = "vbetsun"
-cover = ""
+cover = "images/app-architecture.png"
-tags = ["project", "structure"] keywords = ["flat", "mvc", "ddd"] description = "How to choose a correct structure for the project?" showFullContent = false readingTime = true hideComments = false color = "" #color from the theme settings
+tags = ["project", "architecture"] keywords = ["flat", "mvc", "ddd"] description = "How to choose a correct architecture for the project?" showFullContent = false readingTime = true hideComments = false color = "" #color from the theme settings
 +++

-## Flat Structure
+## Flat

 This type of structure gives you a lot of flexibility without an overhead.